QiuOOGan/Word-Embedding-and-Sentiment-Analysis-based-stock-prediction/README.md

 #### So, we made some adjustments to make this method at least usable on our dataset:
-* 1. The author used SentiWordNet and a standard Thesaurus to find the synonyms of the POMS questionnaire and extend their word lists by adding the synonyms.
+* 1. The author used SentiWordNet and a standard Thesaurus to find the synonyms of the POMS questionnaire and extend their word list by adding the synonyms.
 We chose to use nltk.wordnet and the word vectors model downloaded from fasttext.cc (wiki-news-300d-1M.vec.zip) to extend our word list.
 Hence, the word list can be bigger so that we can have more matches when calculating the score for a POMS word.
 * 2. we combined the news from all companies on a given day to find the moods instead of from individual companies.
 In this way, we will have more texts to extract moods from.
+* 3. We find that the word list is still too small, so we used the word vector from fasttext.cc to further extend the word list.
+For more detial, please   look at the fasttext section.

 #### Steps (./src/mittal_paper/):
 * 1. We find that the POMS mentioned in the paper has evolved from the 65-word questionnaire to a 34-word questionnaire.